Calculus and heat flow in metric measure spaces and applications to spaces with Ricci bounds from below: Weak upper gradients

 Thanks to the previous proposition we can also consider extended real valued $f$ (as Kantorovich potentials), provided the set $N=\{|f|=\infty\}$ is $\mm$-negligible: as a matter of fact the curves $\gamma$ which intersect $N$ at $t=0$ or $t=1$ are negligible, hence $\int_{\partial\gamma}f$ is defined for almost every $\gamma$.

-\begin{definition}[Minimal weak upper gradient] Let $\calT$ be a stretchable collection of test plans and let $f:X\to\R$ be Sobolev along $\calT$-almost all absolutely continuous curves.
-The $\calT$-minimal weak upper gradient $\weakgradA f$ of $f$ is the weak upper gradient characterized, up to $\mm$-negligible sets, by the property
+\begin{definition}[Minimal weak upper gradient] Let $\calT$ be a stretchable collection of test plans and let {\nc $f:X\to\R$ be a $\mm$-measurable function with a weak $\calT$-upper gradient.} The $\calT$-minimal weak upper gradient $\weakgradA f$ of $f$ is the $\calT$-weak upper gradient characterized, up to $\mm$-negligible sets, by the property

-\end{definition} Uniqueness of the minimal weak upper gradient is obvious.
-For existence, we take $\weakgradA f:=\inf_n G_n$, where $G_n$ are weak upper gradients which provide a minimizing sequence in